morays-NEMO/NEST/README.md

 ## Context and Motivation

-`Description of the experiments`
+`Description of the experiment and its potential variations`

-## Experiments Requirements
+## Requirements

 **This part must list libraries versions and codes patches used to run the experiments and facilitates reproducibility.
-If one of your experiments needs different software environments, please create new repositories from NEST.**
+If one of the experiment variations needs a different software environment, please create another repository from NEST.**

 ### Compilation